XOP/css-codeguide/README.md

 	}
 ```

-Use breaks inside and outside of levels as shown above and in the example of this approach below.
+Use whitespaces inside and outside of levels as shown above and in the example of this approach below.

 ```css
 /* Module 1